 - The Avengers hosts a primary ensemble of eight characters, with Black Widow acting as the lone female of the team.
 Supporting female cast members were included to improve the gender demographics.
 Joss Whedon himself was not happy, and has said he added Scarlet Witch to the sequel, Avengers: Age of Ultron, partially for this reason.

 - Captain America: The First Avenger has only Agent Carter for female protagonists.
-Justified, of course, by the film's World War One setting.
+Justified, of course, by the film's World War II setting.
 Supporting cast membership includes some females, to even out the story disparity.
 Carter's own spin-off averts this.

 - The Marvel Universe LIVE! stage show (inspired by the Marvel Cinematic Universe, but not canon with it) added The Falcon and Captain Marvel to The Avengers to help offset the racial and gender disparity.